 Semen cuscutae - Tu Si Zi 101

-Curious about Semen cuscutae (Tu Si Zi) herbal extract?
-Check out these resources from our site or scroll down to find answers to common questions.
-If you have more questions, reach out!
+Semen cuscutae (Tu Si Zi) herbal extract offers support for nootropic brain health, nervous system health, hormonal balance, and sexual and reproductive health.
+To learn more, check out these resources from our site or scroll down to find answers to common questions.

-- Semen cuscutae (Tu Si Zi) Health Benefits
+Do you sell Semen cuscutae (Tu Si Zi) extract?

 Are Tu Si Zi, Semen cuscutae, and Dodder Seed the same?

 Yes!
 Tu Si Zi also goes by the names Semen cuscutae, Dodder Seed, and the “longevity herb.”
 Other names include Atermoyer, Beggarweed, Chinese Dodder, Cuscuta, Cuscuta chinensis, Cuscuta epithymum, Cuscutae, Cuscute, Cuscute chinoise, Cuscute à Petites Fleurs, Cuscute du Thym, Devil’s Guts, Dodder of Thyme, Hellweed, Japanese Dedder, Lesser Dodder, Petite Cuscute, Scaldweed, Semen cuscutae chinensis, Strangle Tare, and Tu Sizi.

 It’s the seed of a vine used in traditional Chinese medicine to invigorate the kidneys, nourish the liver, improve eyesight, and stop diarrhea.
 Semen cuscutae exhibits an immunosuppressive effect on dendritic cells and attenuates dendritic cell function, which suggests it has potential in the treatment of chronic inflammatory and autoimmune diseases.